dylandy/vii/readme.md

 | Cmd-D | Duplicate the current line or the selected lines. |
 | Cmd-J | Join lines.
 Same as Cmd-J in Sublime Text. |

-### Known Issue
-1.windows 8 version Bracket might fail to install.

 ### License
 GNU GENERAL PUBLIC LICENSE Version 3 -- see `LICENSE` for details.

 ### Compatibility
-Tested on Brackets Sprint 26 , OS X 10.8.4.
+Tested on Brackets Sprint 26 , OS X 10.8.4.<br>
+Tested on Brackets Sprint 29 , windows 8.